stevetodman/chd/docs/ops/event-retention.md

 # Event retention jobs

 Telemetry tables (`answer_events`, `leaderboard_events`) can grow quickly.
 The retention job keeps them trimmed to a rolling window while preserving recent activity for analytics and audit purposes.
-All logic lives under the `app` schema in [`chd-qbank/schema.sql`](../../chd-qbank/schema.sql).
+See the automation overview in the [documentation index](../README.md) for schema and script locations.

 ## Configuration